 Just like cryptos have gained immense popularity, ICOs have their own share of fame.
-With more ICOs, more tokens are issued, which increases the crypto count.
+With more ICOs, creators issue more tokens, which increases the crypto count.
 There have been 2329 ICO launches in the cryptocurrency market as of 2020 in different industries, including banking, smart contracts, platforms, entertainment, and more.

 Can You Invest in All Types of Crypto?

-N numbers and types of cryptocurrencies are available in the market for you to invest in.
+N numbers and types of cryptocurrencies & digital currencies are available in the market for you to invest in.
 However, the question is should you invest in them?
 If yes, what should you look for before investing?

 Yes, cryptocurrencies are risky, but the risk depends on which crypto you invest in.
 It also depends on your research, knowledge of the crypto market, and the crypto you invest in.
 Investing in even the safest asset class without due diligence can prove risky.
 Thus, it is better to always do your homework, research well, talk to an expert, and start small if you are still not confident.

 A thoroughly put crypto basket or Coin Sets are ideal investment options to enter the world of cryptocurrencies.
 Download Mudrex and check them out.

 We discussed different types of cryptocurrencies, like utility tokens, security tokens, stablecoins, etc., in this article.
 They are created and classified based on their functionality.
 With crypto’s increased popularity and constant innovations in this field, we can say that it’s just the beginning of this era, and we are yet to witness the cryptocurrency & digital currency market reach its highest point.

 1. What are the top five types of cryptocurrencies?